 - Pass the home care aide knowledge and skills certification examinations.

 You are eligible to provide care without certification as long as you submit your completed application and fees within 14 days of your date of hire and you complete all training within 120 days of your hire date.
-The deadline to become certified as a home care aide is 200 days from date of hire.
+The deadline to become certified as a home care aide is 200 days from the date of hire.
 If you fail to meet these deadlines, you are no longer eligible to provide care and must stop working until you receive home care aide certification.

 The 75-hour basic training course to become a Certified Caregiver consists of the following: